rico-projects/rico-js/README.md

 </p>

 # Rico JavaScript client [![Build Status](https://travis-ci.org/rico-project/rico-js.svg?branch=master)](https://travis-ci.org/rico-project/rico-js)
-This is the JavaScript client implementation of the Rico framework.
+This is the JavaScript client implementation of the Rico.
 All information about Rico can be found [here](https://github.com/rico-project/rico).

 ## Contribute